SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

 > [!NOTE]
 >
 > - Marker balloons can contain tab controls.
 These tab controls, which are based on a CSS class called “tabs”, have to be designed as shown in [Showing values returned by an SQL query](#showing-values-returned-by-an-sql-query): an enumeration of the tab titles, followed by the contents of each tab.
-> - The placeholders [latitude], [longitude] and [alarmstate] can be used directly in the PopupSkeleton definition without the need to define them in a PopupDetails element.
+> - The placeholders [latitude], [longitude], and [alarmstate] can be used directly in the PopupSkeleton definition without the need to define them in a PopupDetails element.
 They will display the coordinates and alarm state of the actual marker, respectively.
 > - You can specify a list of EPM tables in the PopupSkeleton tag, which will be displayed in a marker pop-up balloon.
 For an example, see [Displaying EPM tables in a marker pop-up balloon](#displaying-epm-tables-in-a-marker-pop-up-balloon).

 > [!TIP]